-Opinion | Morning Joe’s shock over Ginni Thomas points to a hidden Jan.
+Opinion | ‘Morning Joe’ shock over Ginni Thomas points to a hidden Jan.
 6 truth

 “Evil always looks like the victor until the King of Kings triumphs,” Meadows texted to Thomas.
 “Do not grow weary.”

-Thomas, who played a key role in trying to subvert Trump’s loss as a leader of a group that included various Christian right elements, sounded similarly messianic tones in her texts.
-She invoked the need to “stand firm” with the “Great President” whose might and glory were keeping America from plunging into “the precipice.”
+Thomas, who played a key role in trying to subvert Trump’s loss as a leader of a group that included various Christian-right elements, sounded similarly messianic tones in her texts.
+She invoked the need to “stand firm” with the “Great President,” whose might and glory were keeping America from plunging into “the precipice.”

-“Meadows’ text to Thomas, and her grateful and enthusiastic reply, demonstrates how the pair saw themselves as soldiers in this spiritual battle from which they should never retreat,” Posner told me, adding that this is “representative of rhetoric” that has long “permeated Trump’s base."
+“Meadows’s text to Thomas, and her grateful and enthusiastic reply, demonstrates how the pair saw themselves as soldiers in this spiritual battle from which they should never retreat,” Posner told me, adding that this is “representative of rhetoric” that has long “permeated Trump’s base.”

 To be fair, some Christian voices roundly condemned the Jan.
 6 violence.
 But on the day itself, there were many Christian symbols of various kinds visible throughout the “Stop the Steal” rally crowd, as Robert Jones, the founder and CEO of Public Religion Research Institute, has documented.

-“The evidence for white Christian nationalism’s importance to the effort to overthrow the election was right before our eyes on Jan.
+“The evidence for White Christian nationalism’s importance to the effort to overthrow the election was right before our eyes on Jan.
 6,” Jones told me.
 “It was in the signs that were carried.
 It brought a veneer of divine blessing on the violence and the insurrection.”

 Christian nationalism has at different times focused on varying enemies of its vision of a Christian nation.
-But the through line here is that multi-denominational, multiracial democracy is producing a country that is unacceptable to the Christian nationalist vision, Jones notes.
+But the through line here is that multidenominational, multiracial democracy is producing a country that is unacceptable to the Christian nationalist vision, Jones notes.

 Which is why reckoning with the role of this movement in the turn against democracy is important.
 “It is a violent reclamation movement,” Jones told me.
-“If we’re going to move into the promise of a multi-religious, multi-ethnic democracy, these forces are going to have to be confronted.”
+“If we’re going to move into the promise of a multireligious, multiethnic democracy, these forces are going to have to be confronted.”

-In his diatribe about Meadows’ invocation of Jesus, Scarborough said: “He’s right — it was a fight between good and evil.
-He’s just got the jerseys mixed up."
+In his diatribe about Meadows’s invocation of Jesus, Scarborough said: “He’s right — it was a fight between good and evil.
+He’s just got the jerseys mixed up.”
 Scarborough repeated that this is a “sickness.”

-If so, this “sickness” runs a whole lot deeper than Meadows and Thomas.
+But this movement runs a whole lot deeper than Meadows and Thomas.
 And it isn’t going anywhere.